 • “What did you enjoy the most at the park?”

-If you want to have some more in depth talks (or if you’re looking for some great conversation starters) then check out this resource!
-It’s full of clever ideas to initiate a great discussions with your child.
+If you want to have some more in-depth talks (or if you’re looking for some great conversation starters), check out this resource!
+It’s full of clever ideas for initiating great discussions with your child.

 Connect with your child by taking them outside!